Kamzie/Hayao-Miyazaki---Website/README.md

 # Tribute page for Hayoa Miyazaki

 A simple tribute page that celebrates the accomplishments of Hayoa Miyazaki's iconic work at Studio Ghibli.
-The website includes a biography, famous quotes, filmography/awards, and movie images.

-## How to Use
+## Content and How to Use:

-To use this website, simply navigate to the URL linked below.
-The website will automatically load and you can begin exploring.
+This website offers a comprehensive exploration of Miyazaki's legacy, including:

+Biography
+Famous Quotes
+Filmography/Awards
+Movie Images
+Simply follow the URL provided below to begin exploring.

-## Features
+## Features:

 This website includes the following features:

-* A responsive web design with parallax scrolling for mobile/desktop browsers
+* Responsive web design for optimal viewing on all devices
+* Parallax scrolling enhancing the visual appeal
-* Optimized image sizing to pass lighthouse benchmark (webp/jpg)
+* Optimized image sizing using webp/jpg formats to improve loading speed
-* Improved CSS typography and spacing system inc helpers
+* Enhanced CSS typography and spacing system for improved readability
-* Implemented zoom feature for the movie images
+* Implemented zoom feature for a closer look at movie images
-* Added Totoro favicon
+* Added a charming Totoro favicon for a touch of Studio Ghibli magic
-* Wikipedia links
+* Wikipedia links for further exploration

-## Technologies Used
+## Technologies Used:

 * HTML
 * CSS

-## To-Do list
+## To-Do list:

-* Improve font + font size for the filmography + awards titles
+* **Font Enhancement:** Refine font and font size for filmography and awards titles.
-* Implement a scrolling feature for the movies to help reduce space
+* **Scrolling Feature:** Implement scrolling for movies to optimize space.
-* Test different layouts for movie images to help reduce space and improve flow
+* **Layout Testing:** Experiment with different image layouts to improve flow and conserve space.

-## Links
+## Links:

 Hosted on Github: https://kamzie.github.io/Hayoa-Miyazaki---Website/